Week Four – our final week in Yellowstone…

 comforting to know that we have bear spray with us.)
 We wind through forests and

 meadows turning red and gold.
-A coyote

 meanders along the edge of the stream searching for his next meal.
 Chipmunks scurry across